 Did you know that Alverno College is internationally renowned for the way it teaches its students?
 In fact, we are one of four colleges nationwide to receive the first ever U. S. Department of Education Award for Effective Teacher Preparation.
 Our teacher-education program is one of two in the nation cited for excellence in undergraduate teacher preparation by the National Commission on Teaching and America's Future.

 U.S. Secretary of Education Arne Duncan also has praised Alverno for its teacher preparation program, saying that many of the nation’s schools are doing a mediocre job of preparing teachers for the classrooms of the 21st Century.
 Arthur Levine, author of a 2006 critical report, Education School Teacher, has said, "Unlike many schools of education that talk about exemplary teaching methods but don't go beyond rhetoric, the whole of Alverno, not just the education division, stresses the modeling of good teaching."

-For men and women, who already hold a bachelor’s degree and seek initial teacher licensure, we offer two nationally acclaimed teacher preparation programs:
+For men and women who already hold a Bachelor’s degree (other than in education) and seek initial teacher licensure, we offer two nationally acclaimed teacher preparation programs:

 Become a licensed teacher ready to work with grades PK – 6